When to sail Greece

-The yacht charter season in Greece starts early April and ends in November.
+The yacht charter season in Greece starts late March and ends in November.

 The graph below deals with all tourists, not just the sailing tourists.
-Yet a graph for just yacht charters will no doubt spike even more in the sailing high season, which runs from the last week of July till the first week of September.
+Yet a graph for just yacht charters will no doubt spike even more in the sailing high season, which runs from June till September

 Sailing Greece in the high season

 When sailing in the high season – July & August + surrounding weeks – you should take into account the following:

 - The most crowded sailing areas will be Corfu, Lefkas and the Saronic Gulf.

 - You will also find a lot of non-sailing tourists on the popular islands of Mykonos, Ios, Santorini, Kos, Rhodes, etc.